-3. Teaching Vocabulary
+• Teaching Vocabulary

 The teacher reads the content to be taught and selects active and passive vocabulary from it.
-Then situationally with the help of flash cards, situations, real object explain the meaning of the vocabulary through discourse.
+Then situationally with the help of flash cards, situations, and/or real objects explains the meaning of the vocabulary through discourse.

-4. Teaching Structures
+• Teaching Structures